 Our smaller, personal college environment is focused on student access to resources, opportunities and professors who will know and support students and their goals

 Our strong Christian and liberal arts foundation provides a well-rounded education focused on faith, values and the individual

-Our graduates are admitted into the best graduate schools in the country, and within six months of graduation, 95% of our grads find employment
+Our graduates are admitted into the best graduate schools in the country, and within six months of graduation, 90 percent of our grads find employment

 Our location in proximity to Chicago provides opportunities for internships, cultural, social and academic resources that prepare students for an increasingly diverse world

 We are always ready to answer additional questions about the admission or financial aid process.
-Please explore the answers to the frequently asked questions below, and feel free to call us toll-free at (877) 282-4422, email firstname.lastname@example.org, or post a question to our facebook wall.
+Please explore the answers to the frequently asked questions below, and feel free to call us toll-free at 877-282-4422, email admission@CUChicago.edu, or post a question to our Facebook page.

-If you are a parent of a current CUC student, contact the Office of Student Leadership and Involvement at (708) 488-4215 or email email@example.com, or follow them on facebook by joining the group Concordia Chicago Parents today!
+If you are a parent of a current CUC student, contact the Office of Student Transitions & Family Programs at 708-209-3036 or email Rachel.Tobin@CUChicago.edu, or follow them on Facebook by joining the group Concordia Chicago Parents today!

 Below are helpful questions and answers for new and current parents: